 20 + (1/2 inch x 2 = 1 inch) = 21 inches for height

-(My pillowcase is a little looser fit because I accidentally added an additional 1/2 seam allowance to the math aove.
-Do this only if you like a looser look and fit.)
+This pillowcase has a looser fit because I accidentally added a 1/2 seam allowance to the math above.
+Do this only if you like a looser look and fit.

 Finishing the Overlap Fabric Edges

 The first step is to finish the raw fabric edges on both ends of the pillow material.

 The choice is yours, whatever finishing technique you choose.